acumos/model-deployments-predictor-management/docs/database-install.rst

 This mS uses mongoDB server community edition to store its documents and collections
 Note: Clients who want to run these mS on their own Linux environments have to install mongoDB server

+The basic setup requires that a user with a password is configured as well as a DB the user can access.
+The database settings can be passed into a service as a parameter or defaulted to use the ones in /properties/settings.cfg which is shown as:
+[MONGO]
+mongo_dbname = TEST_DB
+mongo_username = user
+mongo_password = dummy
+mongo_host = localhost
+mongo_port = 27017

 Installation detail available at mongodb wiki

         https://docs.mongodb.com/manual/administration/install-on-linux/